 - Seafood – squid, shellfish, shrimp;

-You can also find greens like bell peppers, carrots, mushrooms, onions, eggplant, cabbage, bean sprouts, garlic and kabocha pulp.
-In fact there are thousands of other cuts not mentioned.
+You can also find vegetables like bell pepper, carrot, mushrooms, onions, eggplant, cabbage, bean sprouts, garlic, and kabocha pulp.
+In fact, there are thousands of other cuts not mentioned.

-I went on a yakiniku in the city of Hamamatsu, I don't remember its name.
-I paid 1,000 yen to eat for 2 hours, there were approximately 30 different types of meat.
-And there was also sushi, tempura, crepe, ice cream and all the other things I already mentioned.
+I went to a yakiniku in the city of Hamamatsu, I don’t remember its name.
+I paid 1,000 yen to eat for 2 hours, there were about 30 different types of meat.
+And there was also sushi, tempura, crepes, ice cream, and all the other things I already mentioned.

 In an hour I could no longer eat.
-I don't even know what to say, it was a wonderful experience, and everything was delicious, in addition to being super cheap.
+I don’t even know what to say, it was a wonderful experience, and everything was delicious, besides being super cheap.

-There was still something interesting that happened, I forgot my bag with camera and passport on the spot.
+Something interesting also happened, I forgot my bag with my camera and passport at the place.
 I only went back to get it 3 hours later, and it was there as I expected.

-Another thing I could observe was a group of four young Brazilians who were at the door of the place, getting in the way.
-From when I left, and three hours later, when I came back, they were there at the door of the place, sitting on the stairs, getting in the way and bothering people to enter.
-What is the need?
+Another thing I noticed was a group of four young Brazilians who were at the door of the place blocking the way.
+From the moment I left, and three hours later when I returned, they were still there at the door, sitting on the stairs, blocking and bothering people’s entrance.
+What was the need?

 In Osaka, in Nipponbashi, I also went to a restaurant that had yakiniku in the name.
 But it was just a regular restaurant, where you choose a dish and that’s it.
 I ordered a super spicy dish and regretted it, but it was tasty.

-Again, in 2018, during my second trip to Japan, I went three times to a yakiniku.
-As soon as I met my friend Roberto Pedraça, we went to a yakiniku in Kakegawa; the second time, we returned to the one in Hamamatsu.
+Again, in 2018, on my second trip to Japan, I went three times to a yakiniku.
+As soon as I found my friend Roberto Pedraça, we went to a yakiniku in Kakegawa; the second time, we returned to the one in Hamamatsu.

-In Sapporo, in the province of Hokkaido, I also went to a yakiniku where I had the opportunity to eat the local specialty, the famous sheep meat called Jingisukan.
+In Sapporo, in Hokkaido province, I also went to a yakiniku where I had the opportunity to eat the local specialty, the famous lamb meat called Jingisukan.

-What did you think of the Japanese barbecue?
+What do you think of Japanese barbecue?
 Have you had the chance to try it?
-I strongly recommend visiting a yakiniku when you're in Japan.
+I highly recommend visiting a yakiniku when you are in Japan.